NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 -  Both the **peak cooling load** and the **seasonal cooling requirement** are useful metrics for evaluating the risk of overheating

--  The **peak cooling load ** appears to be the more suitable of the two metrics because it approximates
+-  The **peak cooling load ** appears to be the more suitable of the two metrics because it permits traditional passive solar design.

--  This

 -  By requiring proposed designs demonstrate peak cooling loads are ==equal-to or lower-than those of the reference house==, future performance codes will reduce the likelihood that homes complying with the performance compliance pathway.